6 simple steps for increasing pipeline velocity

 To get the right leads into your pipeline you need to have a clear understanding of what ‘right’ actually means.

-The first step is to have an up to date Ideal Customer Profile (ICP).
+The first step is to have an up-to-date Ideal Customer Profile (ICP).
 Look at the data behind the customers you’ve closed - in particular the ones you’ve closed most efficiently.
 What ties them together?
 Industry, size, location?

 Note, your customer base will change as your product grows and the market changes.
 So make sure to keep your ICP as up-to-date as possible.